telepresenceio/telepresence/docs/index.md

 mv telepresence /usr/local/bin
 ```

-If you want to proxy normal local processes, rather than just local Docker containers, you'll also need to install a tool called `torsocks` (v2.1.0 or later).
+You'll also need to install a tool called `torsocks` (v2.1.0 or later).

 On OS X: